 We can determine Quong's marginal utility by referring to Table 4.1.
 We see that Quong obtains 10 units of "satisfaction" from consuming his first chocolate bar.
 When he eats an additional chocolate bar, his total utility increases from 10 to 18 units (10 + 8 = 18).
 Here, his total utility is the units of satisfaction obtained from consuming the two bars, while his marginal utility from consuming the second chocolate bar is only 8 units.
 Consuming his third chocolate bar, he obtains a marginal utility of 6 units.
 Total utility continues to increase, but in smaller installments since the marginal utility is progressively decreasing.
-If marginal utility becomes negative, total utility decreases.
+Marginal utility may eventually become negative, such as when consuming too many chocolate bars ends up making Ouong sick.

 Figure 4.4 provides a visual picture of how Quong's utility curve levels off as his consumption of chocolate bars increases.
 This is generally expected-that successive units of something consumed provide less utility than the previous unit.
 In other words, consumers' utility functions generally display diminishing marginal utility.
-Notice that after six bars of chocolate the marginal utility is negative.
-In other words, the sixth bar of chocolate has left Quong with negative pleasure (i.e., pain).
-Perhaps that sixth bar of chocolate gave him an upset stomach.

-diminishing marginal utility: the tendency for additional units of consumption to add less to utility than did previous units of consumption
+The concept of diminishing marginal utility not only aligns with commonsense, it has also been supported by economic research.1 diminishing marginal utility: the tendency for additional units of consumption to add less to utility than did previous units of consumption

-We can now apply the concept of utility to the budget line that Quong faces.
+We can now relate the concept of utility to the budget line that Quong faces.
 Realize that Quong will also have a utility function for bags of nuts, which will display a similar pattern of diminishing marginal utility.
 Let's assume that his first bag of nuts provides him with 20 units of utility, his second bag with 15 additional units, and his third bag with 10 additional units (more bags result in even fewer units of utility).
 How can Quong allocate his limited budget to provide him with the highest amount of total utility?

-We provide a formal model of utility maximization in an online Appendix to this chapter, but using marginal thinking, we can easily see how Quong can approach his problem in a purely rational manner.
-Suppose that Quong is thinking about how he will spend his first \$2.
+We provide a formal model of utility maximization in an online Appendix to this chapter, but using marginal thinking, we can easily see how Quong can approach his problem in a purely rational manner.2 Suppose that Quong is thinking about how he will spend his first \$2.
 With \$2, he can buy either two chocolate bars or one bag of nuts.
 If he buys two chocolate bars, he will obtain 18 total units of utility, as shown in Table 4.1.
 If he buys one bag of nuts instead, he will obtain 20 units of utility.
 Thus, Quong will receive greater utility by spending his first \$2 on a bag of nuts.

 What about his next \$2?
 If he spends this on his second bag of nuts, he obtains an additional 15 units of utility.
 But if he instead purchases his first two chocolate bars, he will obtain 18 units of utility.
 So, by spending his next \$2 on chocolate bars, he increases his utility by a greater amount.
 After spending \$4, Quong has purchased one bag of nuts and two chocolate bars, thus obtaining a total utility of 38 units.
 Quong can continue to apply marginal thinking to maximize his utility until he has eventually spent his entire budget.
-(Test yourself: How will Quong spend his third \$2, by buying another bag of nuts or two more bars of chocolate?)1 The basic decision rule to maximize utility is to allocate each additional dollar on the good or service that provides the greatest marginal utility for that dollar.2
+(Test yourself: How will Quong spend his third \$2, by buying another bag of nuts or two more bars of chocolate?)3 The basic decision rule to maximize utility is to allocate each additional dollar on the good or service that provides the greatest marginal utility for that dollar.4